What To Do Now You’ve Moved In?

 Sheffield

-The City of Steel, why not go and check out the Women of Steel sculpture?
-The City had a huge steel industry during the 1st World War, notability famous for representing the women that contribute to the war time effort.
-It was sculped by Martin Jennings.
 If you are after shopping, then look no further than Fargate & The Moor for all your retail therapy needs.
-It hosts some of the most popular British and International brands.
-After all that walking, you’re probably feeling a little bit peckish and after something filling.
+After all that walking, you’re probably feeling a little bit peckish.
 We’ve got you covered with a few of our favourite spots.
 Try the University Arms for the classic British pub vibe, where you can enjoy a fish finger sandwich, Sunday roast and a nice pint.
-Twisted Burger Company is a right of passage in Sheffield, a must go and with live music you won’t be disappointed.
+Twisted Burger Company sells the best burgers in Sheffield, a must go and with live music you won’t be disappointed.

 Nottingham

 The city of Robin Hood!
 Why not check out where it all started by visiting the Caves?
 This hidden maze of over 500 sandstone caves runs underneath the streets of Nottingham, dating back to the dark ages.
 You will also find the world-famous Robin Hood statue, where an obligatory selfie must be taken.
 If you’re still not tired from all the walking, then take a trip over to Wallaton Hall where you can see the Manor where batman was filmed.
 It is home to 500 acres of park as deer roam it.
 Now food is a must on the hit list next, home of the HP sauce you will have plenty to keep you fuelled.
 The Southbank Bar and Annie’s Burger Shack are some of the few bars / eatery’s where you can fill your boots with food… and alcohol.
+And if you’re a fan of live entertainment, the Motorpoint Arena is the place to be, hosting everything from music concerts to comedy shows.

 Liverpool